 If you are a filmmaker, video editor, content creator, indie filmmaker – you will always be on the lookout for top of the range audio editing programs, and Audacity has it all.
-As a filmmaker, you will need to split and join audio on a regular basis to ensure your content, film or interviews are in sync and of the highest quality when complete.
+As a filmmaker, you will need to split audio on a regular basis to ensure your content, film or interviews are in sync and of the highest quality when complete.

 Following the simple steps below you will be able to split or join your audio without incurring any hiccups or losing any of your recordings.

-Why would you split the audio in Audacity?
+Why would you split audio in Audacity?